faddymichel/teatro/README.md

 # Scenarist Amir el-Inteqam

-## Use Scenarist to wrap a JavaScript Object inside a Scenario; the Object would turn into Subject!
+## Use Scenarist to Wrap a JavaScript Object inside a Scenario Function; the Object Would Turn into Subject!

 ### In Memory of The Architect Michel Wadie Samaan